-Educational Talent Search is a college access TRIO program funded by a federal grant through the U.S. Department of Education.
+Educational Talent Search is a college access TRIO program 100% funded by a federal grant through the U.S. Department of Education.
 The program assists eligible students to complete high school and enter postsecondary education programs.

-Free services include: group and individual college advising, assistance indentifying and securing financial aid, assistance completing college applications and exposure to colleges and career opportunities.
+Free services include: group and individual college advising, assistance identifying and securing financial aid, assistance completing college applications, exposure to colleges and career opportunities, and educational/cultural trips.

 Participants meet with advisors at their schools, attend special programs and are eligible to take part in educational and cultural field trips.
-The program serves 825 students in grades six through twelve in 19 schools in Meigs, Morgan, Noble and Washington Counties.
+The program serves 740 students in grades six through twelve in 15 schools in Meigs, Morgan, Noble and Washington Counties.